Cloudwalker1986/annotations/src/Request/README.md

 # Routing

-With the annotation module **Request** you can define a route for given HTTP request.
+With the annotation module **Request** you can define a route for    HTTP request.
 In order to define a route you need to put the attribute #[Route] to a public method.